Plant Walks

 Mobility limitations: Classes include moderately uneven terrain, a sometimes narrow trail, mud, and some hills.
 If you have mobility limitations, please contact me about a private walk to ensure an accessible location.

 Private classes: Outdoor, indoor and virtual classes available.
-Cost is $40pp or $30 BIPOC/LGBTQIA+ with a $200 minimum.
+Cost is $40pp with a four person minimum.
 Email or call for more info.

 ~~~